pingcap/docs/vector-search-overview.md

 > **Warning:**
 >
 > The vector search feature is in beta.
-It might be changed or removed without prior notice.
+It might be changed without prior notice.
 If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 </CustomContent>